-If no amount is stipulated in the agreement as discussed in 3.2.2(a) then the aggregate of the allowances under section 11(g) may not exceed an amount representing the fair and reasonable value of the improvements effected.
+If no amount is stipulated in the agreement as discussed in 3.2.2(a), the aggregate of the allowances under section 11(g) may not exceed an amount representing the fair and reasonable value of the improvements effected.
 The fair and reasonable value of the improvements must be objectively determined having regard to all the relevant facts and circumstances of the case.
-Although the determination will depend on the facts and circumstances of the particular case, in a number of cases the fair and reasonable value of the improvements.
-The fair and reasonable value of the improvements is the same as the amount included in the lessor's gross income under paragraph (h) - see 3.1.2(b).15
+Although the determination will depend on the facts and circumstances of the particular case, in a number of cases the fair and reasonable value of the improvements will be equal to the actual cost of the improvements.
+The fair and reasonable value of the improvements is the same as the amount included in the lessor's gross income under paragraph (h) - see 3.1.2(b).
+19